Bgkhal/Bgkhal/README.md

 ## Hi there 👋
+Hello!
+My name is Patrick ONDOA and I am I'm from Universite Saint Jean in Cameroon.
+I have a deep passion for technology and am particularly interested in the field of data science.

+In my free time, I love to explore the world of programming and hone my skills in Python.
+I love to join different community and competition that involve creating something for the society.

+Skills:
+Continuous Learning | Collaboration and Communication | Programming Languages and Frameworks.

 <!--
 **Bgkhal/Bgkhal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.